I'm Atlas, and welcome to my art!

 Bramble the Racoon

 Deep in the Winter hush of the forest, Bramble moved like a shadow, her satchel clutched close.
-Inside, wrapped in barkcloth and sealed with a thorn, was something she had stolen - or rescued, depending on who you asked.
+Inside, wrapped in barkcloth and sealed with a thorn, was something she had rescued, or stolen, depending on who you asked.
 She didn’t dare stop to check if she was being followed.
 The trees whispered above, the underbrush tugged at her cloak, but she pressed on, guided by desperation and the weight of what she carried.

-Then, just as the wind stilled, she heard an icy twig snap behind her - too heavy for a squirrel, too soft for a rabbit.
-Without hesitation, she slipped her paw to her belt and drew her sword.
+Then, just as the wind stilled, she heard an icy twig snap behind her.
+It was too heavy for a squirrel, too soft for a rabbit.
+Without hesitation, she slipped her paw to her belt and drew her sword…

 Fern the Otter